Whether a student can get student finance depends on their:

 - previous study

-This must be in the UK and one of the following:
+The course must be at an eligible uni or college in the UK and one of the following:

 - first degree, eg BA, BSc or BEd